-The wide aperture mode fails to aptly detect the edges of the subject in macro shots and even tends to blur the subject itself in some cases.
+The wide aperture mode fails to aptly detect the subject’s edges in macro shots and even tends to blur the subject itself in some cases.
 Below you can see that the edges of the petals are blurred along with the background.

 Here, the wide-aperture mode has blurred the leaf in the middle.

-Vivo Y15 also struggles to detect the edges of the subject while taking portrait shots but the pictures turn out to be pretty acceptable during daylight.
-However, in low-light, we completely lose the details of the subject in question.
+Vivo Y15 also struggles to detect the subject’s edges while taking portrait shots, but the pictures turn out to be pretty acceptable during daylight.
+However, in low light, we lose the details of the subject entirely in question.

-In poor lighting conditions, the Vivo Y15 fails to take decent pictures.
-You can observe a lot of noise in the image and the camera fails to preserve almost all the details of the subject.
+In low light, the Vivo Y15 fails to take decent pictures.
+Images are grainy, and the camera fails to preserve the required details of the subject.

-At night, the ultra-wide-angle camera does not add in the yellow color in the photo but rather blows out the artificial light and blurs out the details on the sides of the image.
+At night, the ultra-wide-angle camera does not add in the yellow color in the photo but instead blows out the artificial light and kills the details on the sides of the image.

-The beauty mode gives an extra lighting boost to the selfie even during the daylight and smoothens the skin tone of the subject.
+The beauty mode gives an extra lighting boost to the selfie even during daylight and smoothens the subject’s skin tone.
 In the following image, you can see that the colors of the selfies are different in auto and beauty mode.

-The bouquet mode also does not mess up the outlines of the subject too much and can thus take good artistic photos.
+The bouquet mode also does not mess up the subject’s outlines too much and can thus take good artistic photos.

-At night, it is near impossible to take a good selfie if you are not in a well-lit space as you’ll get a lot of noise and unseeable subject.
+It is nearly impossible to take a good selfie at night if you are not in a well-lit space as you’ll get a lot of noise and unseeable subjects.

-The above picture was taken after sunset in low-light condition and you can see that the front camera failed to capture the details of the subject’s face.
+The above picture was taken after sunset in low-light conditions, and you can see that the front camera failed to capture the details of the subject’s face.

-Vivo Y15 is a beautiful smartphone which is born to stand out because of its design.
+Vivo Y15 is a beautiful smartphone that is born to stand out because of its design.
 Even with a 720p display, you can continue to enjoy consuming multimedia on the large screen.